AleenaKunnilanWilson/Enterprise-Network-Design-Troubleshooting/Scenario-6/README.md

 This scenario demonstrates the implementation of a complete enterprise network using Cisco Packet Tracer.
 The network integrates VLANs, Inter-VLAN Routing, OSPF dynamic routing, Access Control Lists (ACLs), DHCP, NAT/PAT, and Point-to-Point Protocol (PPP) with CHAP authentication.

-The scenario is completed in two stages.
-The Pass task consolidates enterprise networking concepts from previous scenarios, while the Credit task extends the network by implementing PPP encapsulation and CHAP authentication between the gateway router and the ISP.
+This scenario is completed in two stages.
+The Pass task implements a complete enterprise network using VLANs, Inter-VLAN Routing, OSPF, ACLs, DHCP, NAT/PAT, and static routing.
+The Credit task extends the implementation by configuring PPP encapsulation and CHAP authentication between Nagri_R1 and Daspur_R2, followed by connectivity verification across the authenticated serial link.

 ---